Botox® & Dysport® at DermWellesley

 - Crow’s feet (lines around the eyes)

 - Large horizontal neck muscles (platysmal bands)

 - Lines around the lips

 At DermWellesley, your neuromodulator treatment can be customized to your exact preferences and help you achieve a natural, refreshed look no matter what your age or gender.
-Results can be seen in as early as 3 days and last on average 3-4 months.
+Results can be seen in as early as three days and last on average three to four months.

 Questions and Answers